The views expressed by the host on this program documented to be almost always right, 99.8.

 However, they want to be prepared with the hero, the sympathetic guy who's stepping up.

-Have you not seen the guy take out Clarence Thomas and Robert Mork and lead the way?
+was really surprised at that debate i thought well what do you mean you were surprised Have you not seen the guy take out Clarence Thomas and Robert Mork and lead the way?

 The guy's a mean, vicious SOB.

-That's the that's a great contradiction here.
+That's a great contradiction here.

-He's not the old Joe that everybody thinks this guy's one of the most partisan guys in Washington.
+This guy's one of the most partisan guys in Washington.

 A speech like this today is a giant camouflage.